$0 Baden-Württemberg School Meeting Prep Checklist

 Who This Is NOT For

-• Families whose Widerspruch has already been rejected and who are considering Verwaltungsgericht — you need a lawyer
+• Families whose Widerspruch has already been rejected and who are considering Verwaltungsgericht — legal representation may be required

 • Parents facing school retaliation or discrimination that goes beyond educational placement disputes